 - Divide the dough into equal size dough balls, flatten with hands and dust little dry maize flour and roll into thick chapati, for easy way place a foil paper or cling wrap so it becomes easy to lift the chapati without breaking it.

-- Set a hot tawa and cook the roti on both the sides until brown spots appear, apply little ghee and cook again on both the sides.
+- Set a hot tawa and cook the roti on both sides until brown spots appear, apply little ghee and cook again on both sides.